sblanck/smagexp/README.md

 *metaMA tool form*

 The outputs are  :
-- Venn Diagram summarizing the results of the meta-analysis
+- A Venn diagram summarizing the results of the meta-analysis
 - A list of indicators to evaluate the quality of the performance of the meta-analysis

 	- DE : Number of differentially expressed genes
-	- IDD (Integration Driven discoveries) : number of genes that are declared differentially expressed in the meta-analysis that were not identified in any of the single studies alone
+	- IDD (Integration Driven Discoveries) : number of genes that are declared differentially expressed in the meta-analysis that were not identified in any of the single studies alone
 	- Loss : Number of genes that are identified differentially expressed in single studies but not in meta-analysis
 	- DR (Integration-driven Discovery Rate) : corresponding proportion of IDD
 	- IRR (Integration-driven Revision) : corresponding proportion of Loss